iconodo/mice-nmen/A devices review.md

 ... covers some of market available devices that can be used by people with handicaps such that allow them poor to good/excellent usability.
 Some grades of Cerebral Palsy/other ailments make these devices too difficult or impractical for an acceptable satisfaction ratio.

 The aim of my quests is to achieve a "left click" interrupt in adapted computer mouses, so persons with severe CP and some other neuromotor disorders could access computer software such as reviewed in the next links...
-BUT by alternative means to those pointed below:
+BUT the quest is for means alternative to those pointed below:

 ## Software
  * [CrossScanner](http://www.rjcooper.com/cross-scanner/)